The Curriculum at Tiptree Heath Primary School

 The Reading Curriculum

 Throughout the school, children are provided with a range of opportunities to develop a love of reading.
+In early reading, the children are taught phonics using the Letters and Sounds phonics scheme.
 Children are encouraged to use key skills including phonetic decoding and comprehension strategies to develop their understanding of a text.